Bo-Lennart/dinder/docs/README.md

 ## To create a Local Clone

-1. under the repository name, click on the ‘code’ tab
+1. Under the repository name, click on the ‘code’ tab
-2. in the clone box, HTTPS tab, click on the clipboard icon
+2. In the clone box, HTTPS tab, click on the clipboard icon
-3. in your IED open GitBash
+3. In your IED open GitBash
 4. Changed the current working directory to the location you want the cloned directory to be made
 5. Type ‘git clone’ and then paste the URL copied from GitHub
 6. press enter and the local clone will be created